Originating from Papua New Guinea, this flowering vine grows fast and vigorous, forming a criss-cross entanglement of

 The stems are grey-barked, up to 1 cm (0.4 in) thick, 10 to 20 m (33 to 66 ft) long and climb up, around and over vertical structures, in some cases completely covering them.

-The leaves are compound, being made up of either two, four or six leaflets arranged in pairs along the length and with an extra leaflet at the tip.
-Individually the leaflets are elongated-oval, dark green, smooth on the margins and 6 to 7 cm (2.4 to 2.8 in) in length.
+Leaves compound, being made up of either two, four or six leaflets arranged in pairs along the length and with an extra leaflet at the tip.
+Individually, the leaflets are elongated-oval, dark green, smooth on the margins and 6 to 7 cm (2.4 to 2.8 in) in length.
 They fall off the vine in the dry season to conserve water, exposing bare stems.

-The flowers are trumpet-shaped, large, 6 to 12 cm (2.4 to 4.7 in) long, rose-pink on the outside, creamy-white on the inside and on the lips, and are borne in large pendant clusters of up to sixteen.
+Flowers trumpet-shaped, large, 6 to 12 cm (2.4 to 4.7 in) long, rose-pink on the outside, creamy-white on the inside and on the lips, and borne in large pendant clusters of up to sixteen.
 They bloom intermittently from autumn to early spring, but are at their best display on the exposed stems in the dry season, coinciding with winter in its native range.
 The fruit that follow are thin, leathery to woody seedpods 17 to 30 cm (7 to 12 in) long with small winged seed inside.

 It is cultivated for its big clusters of colourful trumpet-shaped flowers, lush green foliage and ability to grow quickly to cover a wall, fence trellis or arbour.
 A vigorous vine, it needs a solidly built structure to support its weight as it grows.

 Grows naturally in humid subtropical and tropical lowland climates, generally in frost-free areas with annual lows of 18 25 °C, annual highs of 27 to 34 °C, annual rainfall of 1200 to 4500 mm and a dry season of 6 months or less.